borgbackup/community/README.rst

 - https://github.com/hkbakke/borgwrapper (Simple wrapper to make borg easier to use and configure for the generic backup use case)
 - https://github.com/mxroo/borg_backupninja (Handlers and jobs for using borg with backupninja)
 - https://metacpan.org/pod/distribution/App-BorgRestore/script/borg-restore.pl (restoration helper script)
+- https://github.com/rugk/borg-cron-helper (Shell scripts to automate backups with additional features, such as a local lock system
 - (add your link above this line)

 Development